eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 - If you vote for any "unacceptable" candidate, then you might make them win over an "acceptable" candidate, which is bad.
 - If you don't vote for any "acceptable" candidate, then you might fail to break a tie between an "acceptable" candidate and an "unacceptable" candidate, which is also bad.

-So voting exclusively for all good candidates and no bad candidates is weakly dominant.
+So voting exclusively for all good candidates and no bad candidates is *uniquely* undominated.
 There's no reason to submit any other ballot, and you'll never get anything but a potentially worse outcome by doing so.

 This is worth emphasizing: strategyproofness is inherently achievable on dichotomous preferences.
 Essentially, each voters have two "blobs" of candidates: the good and the bad.
 Each voter just wants *any* candidate from the good blob to win, and *no* candidate from the bad blob to win.
 So there's nothing better to do than to fully support every option in the good blob and fully oppose every option in the bad blob.
 This is exactly what Approval voting does, and so Approval voting is strategyproof on dichotomous preferences.